 Click on our Funding Details tab to learn more about the funding process, request or download a funding packet, or get connected with one of our Funding Services team members.
 Download the Funding Catalog

 Funding Your Device

-Funding AbleNet SGDs (Speech Generating Devices) is easier than ever with the support of our Funding Services Department.
+Funding an AbleNet QuickTalker Freestyle speech generating device (SGD) and accessories is easier than ever with the support of our Funding Services Department.
 We break down the funding process into manageable bites, provide clear directions for how to complete necessary paperwork, and are available to answer questions as they arise along the way.
-AbleNet communication devices, including our new iPad-based QuickTalker Freestyle SGD, qualify for funding from many state Medicaid and Private Insurances, several of our communication devices and accessories also qualify for Medicare.
+In many cases AbleNet SGDs and accessories qualify for funding from several state Medicaid and Private Insurances, and in some cases they qualify for Medicare.
 Our team of funding specialists will help determine funding options for your device and step you through the process.
 Here’s how it works.

 1. Meet with your doctor about your communication difficulties.
 Some funders now require a face-to-face visit with your doctor within the previous 6-months of a funding submission.
 Use this form to document your doctor’s face-to-face visit and SGD prescription.

 2. Meet with an SLP to determine the best device.
 A comprehensive Augmentative and Alternative Communication (AAC) evaluation by your Speech-Language Pathologist (SLP) is necessary to determine which SGD best suits your needs now and in the future.
 The SLP will write a report detailing the findings of the evaluation and rationale for the requested SGD.